botwiki/botmakers.org-v1/README.md

 # Auto-invite page for your Slack community

 This repo also serves as a template for a neat-looking auto-invite page for your Slack community.
 It is loosely based on [outsideris/slack-invite-automation](https://github.com/outsideris/slack-invite-automation), but kept simpler and easier to customize.
-You can easily host it on [OpenShift](https://www.openshift.com/) or [Heroku](https://www.heroku.com/).
+You can easily host it on [OpenShift](https://www.openshift.com/) or [Heroku](https://www.heroku.com/), or check out the [Glitch version](https://glitch.com/edit/#!/slack-invite).

-Note: the code could use a bit more cleanup, but I was in a rush to open the Botmakers community :-)

 Running this thing is pretty simple: